Germany's Oktoberfest canceled again in 2021 due to coronavirus | DW | 03.05.2021

 He said it was "a great pity" for the millions of fans of the Wiesn, as it is known locally in the southern German city.

-Reiter warned that cancelling Oktoberfest for the second year in a row would have "existential implications" for the people who worked there.
+Reiter warned that canceling Oktoberfest for the second year in a row would have "existential implications" for the people who worked there.

 The annual drinking marathon, which attracts some six million visitors from all corners of the globe, dates back some 200 years.